babohhauru/Machine-Learning/week2/report/Week2 Assignment Report.md

 </center>
 </div>

-(iii) From the questions(i)&(ii) we can know that the value of C will highly affect the decision boundary.
+(iii) From the questions(i)&(ii) we can know that the value of C will affect the decision boundary.
 According to the graph we got from question (ii) above shows the accuracy trend regarding the change of 'C'.
 'C' stands for the regularization strength.
 A small C would allow the model to accept a smaller margin, if the margin can separate most of the points.
 On the other hand, a larger C would force the model to maximize the margin and may harm the classification performance.
-The SVM model can also reach the best performance with a medium value of C, which aids the model to avoid overfitting or underfitting.
+The SVM model can also reach the best performance with a medium value of C, which also helps the model to avoid overfitting or underfitting.

 (iv) The shape of the boundaries are similar.
 The value of C brings large differences to the model's accuracy on the same dataset.
 However, this hyperparameter has little effect on the logistic regression model.

 ## (c)